Shynixn/MCCoroutine/docs/wiki/docs/bridge.md

     "I am fifth"
     ````

-=== "BungeeCord"
+=== "BungeeCord and Velocity"

-    As BungeeCord does not have a main thread, the execution order is slightly different.
+    As BungeeCord and Velocity do not have a main thread, the execution order is slightly different.

     ````kotlin
     class Foo(private val plugin : Plugin) {